-Choosing a proper blog name that conveys who you’re, what it stands for, and yet to be simple enough for anyone to recall can be a gruelling exercise in itself.
+Choosing a proper blog name that conveys who you’re, what it stands for, and yet is simple enough for anyone to recall can be a gruelling exercise in itself.

-If you haven’t thought of a name for your blog yourself, then try some words that quickly come to your mind and see if they are already taken.
+If you haven’t thought of a blog name by now, the simplest way is to try some words that quickly come to your mind and see if they are already taken.

 With over 600 million blogs amongst 1.76 billion websites.
-We can say that blogs are everywhere on the internet and for a fact, more than 70 million new posts get published per month on WordPress alone, which accounts for only about 60 million active blogs on the internet.
+We can say that blogs are everywhere on the internet and in fact, more than 70 million new posts get published per month on WordPress alone, which accounts for only about 60 million active blogs on the internet.

-Therefore here I want you to be more focused in terms of choosing how to name a blog and want to present some of the best four ways to develop good blog names for you.
+Therefore here I want you to be more focused in terms of choosing how to name a blog and want to present some of the best ways to generate blog name ideas for your blog.

-1) Leverage the Most Common Practices To Come Up with a Blog Name
+Leverage the Most Common Practices To Come Up with Blog Name Ideas

 Remember that, your blog name represents you, your core values, your competencies, and your brand.
-If the blog name you choose reflects all of these, yet it is simple, then it is more likely that readers would remember your blog more easily and read it.
+If the blog name you choose reflects all of these, yet it is simple, then it is more likely that readers would remember the blog name more easily.

-However, choosing a blog name might not be the essential aspect of starting a successful blog but it is the very initial step that you have to take.
+However, coming up with blog name ideas and choosing a blog name might not be the essential aspect of starting a successful blog but it is the very initial step that you have to take.

-Anyways before directly diving into the most common practices to come with blog names.
+Anyways before directly diving into the most common practices to come up with blog name ideas.
 I would like to make some points clear like:-

 - Most blog names have at most three syllables, preferably three or less.